hakanayaz/PIRQ_Draft/Module 1/C_C++/README.md

         `-DeclRefExpr 0x1418e2508 <col:10> 'long' lvalue Var 0x1418e2280 'x' 'long'
 ```

 After creating the AST, the results are pretty intuitive to understand.
+Each line of code represents a "node" in the tree, which can have different types and contain different metadata.
 For example, the top-level declaration is the function declaration because we start our code by defining the function.
-Then parameter and variable declarations come, and every line of code contains information about the location and the token.
+Parameter and variable declarations follow, just as they did in our source code, and every line of code contains necessary information such as datatype, pointers to child nodes, and location of token.

 ## Intermediate Representation

 The next step is the intermediate representation step.
-This step's primary goal is to create a human-readable file (.ll).
 An intermediate representation (IR) is the data structure or code used internally by a compiler or virtual machine to represent source code.
 IR is an abstract machine language code that gives the operation of the target machine (not specific to any particular machine) and is independent of the source language.
-In module one, we aim to use different languages but create the same IR file.
+This step's primary goal is to create a human-readable file (.ll) in which our f.c program is captured in LLVM; in the rest of the Module 1 repository, we will generate this same file using different high-level languages as our starting points.

 To be able to do this we will use `clang` again.